 - High quality polymer build construction

 Any one of the three magazines that we have covered here today will be a solid option for your AR-10.
-Alternatively, you can follow the buyer’s guide that we discussed earlier as well if you would like to continue your search beyond the three that we have covered here today.
+Alternatively, you can follow the buyer’s guide that we discussed earlier if you want to continue your search beyond the magazines we covered here today.